 Swedish foreign policy on Internet issues is based on three pillars.

 First, access to an open, secure and free Internet (free as in freedom of speech, not free as in beer) is an important driver of innovation and growth and a key supporting factor in creating vibrant and resilient democracies.
 For a truly inclusive and sustainable global development, all people must get access to the technologies that define today’s society.
 The Internet can give poor people power through information and a louder voice.
-As a tool for innovation, it can bring new solutions to old problems and help reduce corruption and increase political accountability.
+As a tool for Cost of cialis at cvs, it can bring new solutions to old problems and help reduce corruption and increase political accountability.

 As Internet use expands into lower income groups it offers real opportunity for greater participation, democratic communication and a true revitalisation of the public sphere at local, national and international level.
-Moreover, in the hands of democracy activists, the Internet can be a powerful tool to fight oppression and shed light on human rights abuses that otherwise never would have been known.
+Moreover, in the hands of democracy activists, the Internet can be a powerful tool to fight oppression and Price of cialis 5 mg that otherwise never would have been known.

-Second, human rights – a pinnacle of Swedish foreign policy – are as important and applicable in the online environment as offline.
+Second, Erectile dysfunction medicine – a pinnacle of Swedish foreign policy – are as important and applicable in the online environment as offline.
 In 2012, Sweden introduced, together with several other states, a resolution in the UN Human Rights Council affirming that human rights, including the right to freedom of expression, also apply on the Internet, as well as the Internet’s important role in global development.
 The resolution was adopted by consensus and actively supported by over 80 states.

 As more states choose to censor and filter the Internet, the work to bridge the new digital divide between those with access to freedom of expression online, and those without it, must be intensified.